Jennifer Carroll

-Jennifer Sandra Carroll (née Johnson, August 27, 1959) is a Trinidadian–American Republican politician and retired naval officer who served as the 18th lieutenant governor of Florida from January 4, 2011 to March 12, 2013.
-Carroll is the first black person, woman and Trinidadian-American elected to the office; she also is the first black person elected to statewide office in Florida since Reconstruction.
+Jennifer Sandra Carroll (née Johnson, August 27, 1959) is an American Republican politician and retired naval officer who served as the 18th lieutenant governor of Florida from January 4, 2011 to March 12, 2013.
+Carroll is the first black person, woman and Trinidadian-American elected to the office.
 Carroll previously served as a Republican member of the Florida House of Representatives.
 She is the bestselling author of an autobiography entitled When You Get There.

 While lieutenant governor, Carroll came under scrutiny for public relations work for a charity that involved itself in gambling and for $24,000 in income that she failed to report on financial disclosures and tax returns.
-At the request of Governor Rick Scott, Carroll resigned her post as lieutenant governor on March 12, 2013.
+At Governor Rick Scott's request, Carroll resigned her lieutenant governor post on March 12, 2013.
 The Florida Department of Law Enforcement subsequently concluded that she had not broken any laws.

 Early life, education, and career

 Carroll was born in Port of Spain, Trinidad and Tobago.
-She moved to the United States at the age of eight, and graduated from Uniondale High School in Uniondale, Long Island New York in 1977.
+She moved to the United States at the age of eight, and graduated from Uniondale High School in Uniondale, New York in 1977.
 She enlisted in the U.S. Navy in 1979.
 After serving as an aviation machinist's mate (jet engine mechanic), she was selected for the Enlisted Commissioning Program, becoming an Aviation Maintenance Duty Officer in 1985.
 She retired from the U.S. Navy in 1999 as a lieutenant commander.

 In 1981, she received an Associate of Arts degree from Leeward Community College.
 She followed this in 1985 with a Bachelor of Arts in political science from the University of New Mexico.
 She moved to Florida in 1986.
 She received a Master of Business Administration degree from unaccredited and now defunct Kensington University in 1995.
-Carroll resigned her position on the National Commission of Presidential Scholars to accept a presidential appointment to the Veterans' Disability Benefits Commission.
+Carroll resigned from her National Commission of Presidential Scholars position to accept a presidential appointment to the Veterans' Disability Benefits Commission.
 She then returned to school to earn an accredited Master of Business Administration degree online from St. Leo University in 2008.

 Following the 2000 elections, Carroll was appointed Executive Director of the Florida Department of Veterans Affairs by Republican Governor Jeb Bush and served in that post until July 2002.
 Republican President George W. Bush appointed Carroll to the Commission on Presidential Scholars from 2001 to 2004, and then a seat on the Veterans' Disability Benefits Commission from 2004 to 2007.